Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 G – EDINBURGH CASTLE – The highlight of Edinburgh and a MUST visit!
 It stands on top of Castle Rock and it’s part of Edinburgh’s World Heritage Site.
 It took us 2 hours to explore.
 We recommend buying tickets online and reserving a specific hour since they sometimes sell out.
 Edinburgh Castle is featured in our guide to the Best Castles in Scotland.

-The Hub, Edinburgh - Scotland Road Trip Itinerary
+The Hub, Edinburgh during a Scotland Road Trip Itinerary

 The Hub, Edinburgh © The Luxury Travelers